TOAST-DOCS/Log-Crash-Search/en/console-guide.md

 ![lcs_24_202108](https://static.toastoven.net/prod_logncrash/lcs_24_202108_en.png)

 - You can set whether to send logs for general logs, crash logs, and Network Insights logs, respectively.
-- You can set whether or not to send logs for TOASK SDK.
+- You can set whether or not to send logs for TOAST SDK.
     - You can filter by duplicate log, log level, and log type.
 - After saving the settings, restart the app to apply the setting.

 ### External Log Storage Setting

 Set information for external log storage.